SchwarzIT/onyx/apps/docs/src/basics/colors.md

 30% of colors should be used as supportive elements, complementing the blank hue, with the usage of brand-neutal colors.

-The remaining 10% is dedicated to an accent color, strategically applied to highlight the key elements and call-to-actions.
-This in fact, is always the brand-primary in the onyx design system.
+The remaining 10% are dedicated to an accent color, strategically applied to highlight the key elements and call-to-actions.
+This in fact, is always the brand-primary color in the onyx design system.

 ## Contrast